 Academic programs require significant investments of faculty time in ongoing curriculum/program development and maintenance.
-Examples of these kinds of contributions include development and teaching of new courses, development of new curricula or programs for the Department, and publication of textbooks or other teaching materials.
+Examples of these kinds of contributions include development and teaching of new courses, development of new curricula or programs for the College, and creation of other teaching materials.